 Uncomplicated External Hemorrhoids

-While internal hemorrhoids develop above the dentate line inside the rectum, external hemorrhoids form below the dentate line and are visible outside the opening of the rectum.
+While internal hemorrhoids develop above the dentate line inside the rectum, external hemorrhoids (Piles) form below the dentate line and are visible outside the opening of the rectum.
 Some patients who suffer from external hemorrhoids may feel lumps near or around the anus.
 These cases are especially irritating during and after bowel movements, which can cause further anal itching and swelling.

 External hemorrhoids are prone to intermittent flare-ups and can become large or persistent enough that they require surgical excision (external hemorrhoidectomy).
 Small and asymptomatic external hemorrhoids, however, don’t usually need any treatment.